 We prioritise applications from volunteer groups who do any of the following:

-We also consider applications that make a major environmental impact or involve mass participation.
-Any group of volunteers can apply for Volunteering Matters Action Earth grants of between £50-250 to run environmental activities in Scotland’s green spaces.
+We also welcome applications that make a major environmental impact or involve mass participation.

 LOOKING FOR SOME INSPIRATION FOR YOUR PROJECT?
 Take a look at our Action Earth Ideas and Links page

 WHAT TYPE OF ACTIVITIES QUALITY FOR A GRANT?

 - The project must involve practical outdoor activity by volunteers in Scotland.
 They should make improvements to local green spaces – planting projects, wildlife habitat creation etc.